realCmdData/alternativestomee6/mee6-plugin-replacements/server-management/ticketing.md

 ### 🔍 Alternative 3: Tickety;

-Tickety is a handy tool for Discord servers.
-You can close tickets for free when a user leaves, claim tickets easily, assign multiple support roles to a single panel, and assign each panel its own category.
-It comes with both an in-discord editor and a user-friendly dashboard for your convenience.
-Plus, you can check your server's history from the web panel.
+Tickety is a user-friendly Discord bot that helps manage support tickets efficiently.
+With Tickety, you can close tickets when a user leaves, claim tickets easily, assign multiple support roles to a single panel, and set specific categories for each panel.
+It offers both an in-Discord editor and a simple dashboard for easy management.
+The free plan includes unlimited tickets and up to 25 panels, which is suitable for most servers.
+You can also create custom commands or autoresponders at no cost, allowing automation and role-specific access.
-You also have no ticket limit and a max of 25 panels on the free plan which seems fair.
-It's possible to create autoresponders (or custom commands) for free.
-They can either work in all of the channels or ticket-only channels, require a specific role to use, and more.

-Some of the useful features like automatically closing a ticket after a set time without a user response, are part of the premium version.

-💵 Tickety's Premium is $6 per Month, 40$ per Year, or 70$ Lifetime.
-The premium plan also includes complete bot customization.
+💵 For advanced features like automatic ticket closure after inactivity and full bot customization, Tickety offers a premium plan.
+Premium is priced at $6 per month, $45 per year, or a one-time payment of $70 for lifetime access.
+This plan adds extra tools for servers seeking enhanced capabilities.

+In summary, Tickety provides a wide range of essential features for free, ensuring smooth server operation without requiring premium upgrades.
+The premium plan is an optional addition for those wanting more customization and automation.

 {% embed url="https://tickety.top/" %}